Githubfevcee/AIreadmeTest/README.md

 #### Attempt 2 - Concurrent Unity Instances
 In the second attempt [Concurrent Unity Instances](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Training-ML-Agents.md#training-using-concurrent-unity-instances) was used.
 Four environments were created, each with 10 agents undergoing training.
 Therefore, 40 agents were trained across 4 environments.
 Since each training session runs at 20 times the normal speed, a speed factor of 800 was achieved.
 At 10 seconds of real-time training the AI model was able to train for 133.3 minutes.
 Using the no-graphics label is useful for saving hardware resources if there is no need to observe the AI training progress graphically.
 You can still view a detailed live report of the ongoing training with the [TensorFlow utility named tensorboard](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Using-Tensorboard.md).
 The result of this training are in detail stored at this uploaded [tensorboard](https://tensorboard.dev/experiment/9a0ykmWaRj2aoi56K9X2hA/#scalars).
-The official definition for the given diagramms can be found [here](https://unity-technologies.github.io/ml-agents/Using-Tensorboard/).
+The official definition for the given diagrams can be found [here](https://unity-technologies.github.io/ml-agents/Using-Tensorboard/).
 After almost 7 hours of real-time training (equivalent to 5600 hours of AI training), the following main observations were noted:

 - High learning progress during the first hour and a half.